HDFGroup/hsds/docs/kubernetes_install_azure.md

 Prerequisites
 -------------

-Setup Pip and Python 3 on your local machine if not already installed (e.g. with Miniconda <https://docs.conda.io/en/latest/miniconda.html>)
+Setup Pip and Python 3 on your local machine if not already installed (e.g. with Miniconda <https://docs.conda.io/en/latest/miniconda.html>).

+Clone the hsds repository in a local folder: `git clone https://github.com/HDFGroup/hsds`.

 Setup your Azure environment
 ----------------------------